 We enjoyed a great evening and slept well even though it rained through the night.

 Continuing south along the Nabesna Road the road surface became rough gravel.
-We meandered slowly along.
-We weren't in a hurry, so no worries.
 A grader was maintaining the road and there were numerous hunters out as well.

-There are numerous places to pull-off on the way towards Twin Lakes.
-The ranger at the park entrance had told us the campground at Twin Lakes was closed as it was under construction.
+There are numerous places to pull-off driving towards Twin Lakes.
+The ranger at the park entrance told us the campground at Twin Lakes was closed as it was under construction.
 So we stopped to check out a roadside camping spot by the lake.

 A park employee stopped and told us to go to the campground and enjoy its amenities.
 We explained that we'd been told there was no camping there.
 He advised that the campground was incomplete but no construction was ongoing.
 He reiterated that we should park there.
 So we left our roadside spot and pulled into the Twin Lakes recreation site.
 Found a good spot to leave the fifth wheel, packed a lunch, and headed out with the truck.